Signature projects show the impact a Kiwanis

 Membership focused: The project should support opportunities to strengthen membership and develop new partnerships.

-signature project: “What community activity or event is my club known for?”
+TIP:A good question to ask when identifying a signature project: “What community activity or event is my club known for?”

 Signature Projects